 While it can also be used in the healthcare sector and help improve transport networks, 5G is still in its infancy for the general consumer.
 5G aims to offer near-instant access to cloud services, multiplayer cloud gaming, better-augmented reality, and real-time video translation and collaboration, but you’ll find a 5GHz Wi-Fi connection from an Internet Service Provider (ISP) can offer the same.

 When it comes down to it, unless you’re in dire need of superfast data transfer speeds and instant connections, you may not require 5G connectivity...yet.
-The potential of 5G has yet to be fully realized, so while a good Wi-Fi connection can offer high speeds and low latency, the latest generation of wireless technology could take it all a step further in the near future.
+The potential of 5G has yet to be fully realized, so while a good Wi-Fi connection can offer high speeds and low latency (by the way, check out where to place your router for the best Wi-Fi signal), the latest generation of wireless technology could take it all a step further in the near future.
 Besides, budget smartphones are already making 5G the standard, so it won’t cost you an arm and a leg like the $10,000 Motorola DynaTAC 8000x to be ready for the future.